 Itai and Shtub (2019) investigated the methods used by organizations to evaluate the outcomes of their agile project management.
 They discovered that many projects fell short of the objectives of the organizations and the standards by which they were judged successful.
-According to the survey, organizations still use outdated success metrics like planned vs. real timeframes and product quality since they don't have the right tools to evaluate success using agile framework.
+According to the survey, organizations still use outdated success metrics like planned vs. real timeframes and product quality since they don't have the right tools to evaluate success using Agile Project Management Framework.